sakuramomo1005/actionpoints/FDA/README.md

 3. For the longitudinal method, try to compare with the fixed effect + random effct, without random error. change the code in data generation.
 4. inverse probablity weighting (IPW) estimation. everybody's change score is the weight.

+* tables in one file
+* figures in one file, with different ylim
+* write up

 ## 2020-03-19

 emergency